shockone/docs/en/controllers/request-response.rst

         return $this->response;
     }

-As shown in above example as expected you have to pass the file path to the method.
+As shown in the above example, you have to pass the file path to the method.
 CakePHP will send proper content type header if it's a known file type listed in `CakeReponse::$_mimeTypes`.
 You can add new types prior to calling :php:meth:`CakeResponse::file()` by using the :php:meth:`CakeResponse::type()` method.